ClemLasne/PanorpaX/Gene_expression_analysis/Kallisto_transcriptome_indexing.md

-We first rename Panorpa_transcriptome_500bp.cds to Panorpa_transcriptome_500bp.fa and then gunzip it for Kallisto indexing.
+First rename Panorpa_transcriptome_500bp.cds to Panorpa_transcriptome_500bp.fa and then zip it for Kallisto indexing.

 **We used Kallisto version 0.46.2**